 Moving to Germany While He’s Deployed

 I was wondering if that was even possible for a spouse to do that without their sponsor there.
-And also, if it is possible, how I would go about doing it.
+And also, if it is possible, how I would go about doing it?
 What would I need to do once I get to the base?
-I’m sure I would be informed of this once they know I’ll be there prior to Homecoming but I just don’t want to look like a fool.
+I’m sure I would be informed of this once they know I’ll be there prior to Homecoming but I don’t want to look like a fool.

-Two, if you aren’t included on his orders, the Army won’t pay for your move to Germany.
-You’ll have to foot the bill for your flight and moving any belongings (this assumes he moved belongings when he moved).
+Two, if you aren’t included in his orders, the Army won’t pay for your move to Germany.
+You’ll have to foot the bill for your flight and move any belongings (this assumes he moved belongings when he moved).

-You can contact the FRG in Germany, the transportation office at the nearest post and/or the housing office in Germany for specific information.
+You can contact the FRG in Germany, the transportation office at the nearest post, and/or the housing office in Germany for specific information.

 Command Sponsorship in Germany

-Now it’s the end of July and we just received the EFMP stamp approval.
+Now it’s the end of July, and we just received the EFMP stamp approval.
 The next thing is that I’m currently in Baumholder visiting and I am wondering if with me being present will everything else such as getting housing and the command sponsorship move faster than they already have.

 He is also scheduled to go to the field pretty soon, so with him gone is that going to hold the process up any longer?
-I really would like things to move along now since I’m nearing the time where I won’t be able to travel anymore due to my pregnancy.
+I really would like things to move along now since I’m nearing the time when I won’t be able to travel anymore due to my pregnancy.

 The no-fee passport allows you to travel on military orders at the expense of the military.
 As you are aware, it is not generally valid for tourist travel (though I do know a few who have somehow used it for that as well – I wouldn’t advise it).

 Here’s another document on command sponsorship as well.